Kelvin-Teck/jotink/README.md

 - Node.js LTS version
 - npm or yarn
-- MySQL running locally or via a service
+- MongoDB running locally or via a service

 ### 1. Clone The Repo